 For decades, conservatives have darkly warned that failing to teach the Western canon of literature to students — that deeming books and plays by using dead white guys irrelevant to these days’ worries — might result in disastrous results.

-Last weekend, they proved their own point.
+Last weekend, they proved their point.

 For its annual Shakespeare within the Park program, New York City’s Public Theater has mounted a production of William Shakespeare’s 1599 play Julius Caesar in Central Park — a play that, among different matters, strongly warns individuals who devote political violence, even in service in their country, approximately the futility in their actions.